Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Lattice and Error Analysis Methodology

 Overall, the errors in data from three ensembles need to be reduced to improve precision: on $a094m270$ due to the small volume and on $a091m170L$ and $a071m170$ due to the lighter pion mass.
 Of these, the latter two ensembles are important for the chiral extrapolation, and we plan to double their statistics in the future.

 In our previous work using the clover-on-HISQ formulation, we observed that some observables that should vanish by the parity symmetry show a nonzero signal at the 2.5--3$\sigma$ level.
-Even though this is most likely a statistical fluctuation, we improved the realization of parity symmetry in our clover-on-clover work by applying a random parity transformation on each gauge configuration as follows: For a randomly chosen direction $\mu \in 1\hbox{--}4$, each gauge configuration is parity transformed by implementing
+Even though such deviations are most likely statistical fluctuations, we improved the realization of parity symmetry in our clover-on-clover work by applying a random parity transformation on each gauge configuration as follows: For a randomly chosen direction $\mu \in 1\hbox{--}4$, each gauge configuration is parity transformed by implementing

 where $P_\mu(x)$, the parity transformation acting on the vector $x$ labeling the sites, flips the sign of all components, except for $x_\mu$~\cite{Yoon:2016dij,Yoon:2016jzj}.